Students for Justice in Palestine: Accusation of support for Hamas

 The Tufts University SJP branch faced criticism for expressing support for Hamas's 2023 attack on Israel in an email.
 In a letter, Tufts SJP commended Hamas's "creativity" in launching the attack.
 The university disapproved of the statement, emphasizing that no student group speaks for the university.
-The Anti-Defamation League New England chapter condemned Tufts SJP's remarks as "obscene".
+The Anti-Defamation League's New England chapter condemned Tufts SJP's remarks as "obscene".
 Harvard's Hillel called the student group's letter an "outrageous statement that blames Israel for the violence carried out by Hamas terrorists—a group that has opposed peace and called for Israel's destruction since it was founded."
 The Tufts SJP chapter organized an October 10 vigil mourning the lives lost in Gaza over the preceding days, then numbering nearly 1,000.

-In October 2023, Florida Governor Ron DeSantis directed state universities to ban SJP on campuses, alleging that it illegally supported Hamas militants who attacked Israel.
-State university system Chancellor Ray Rodrigues issued the directive, basing the ban on a "toolkit" the national organization gave its chapters calling Hamas's attack "the resistance" and asserting that "Palestinian students in exile are integral to this movement".
+In October 2023, Florida governor Ron DeSantis directed state universities to ban SJP on campuses, alleging that it illegally supported Hamas militants who attacked Israel.
+State University System of Florida chancellor Ray Rodrigues issued the directive, basing the ban on a "toolkit" the national organization gave its chapters calling Hamas's attack "the resistance" and asserting that "Palestinian students in exile are integral to this movement".
 The university system cited Florida law criminalizing support for designated foreign terrorist organizations.
 SJP was active at at least two Florida universities, the University of Florida and the University of South Florida.
 The move was described as part of DeSantis's heightened pro-Israel stance during the Gaza war and drew criticism for potentially suppressing speech on campuses.

-On October 25, the Anti-Defamation League, in collaboration with the Brandeis Center, sent an open letter to over 200 colleges urging them to investigate SJP chapters for supporting Hamas.
+On October 25, the Anti-Defamation League (ADL), in collaboration with the Louis D. Brandeis Center for Human Rights Under Law, sent an open letter to over 200 colleges urging them to investigate SJP chapters for supporting Hamas.
 The ADL wrote that many SJP chapters endorsed Hamas's attack on Israel, potentially violating laws against material support for terror groups.
 SJP denies these claims, asserting that independent protests for Palestinian rights do not constitute support for terrorism.

 In November 2024, SJP's co-president and former president at George Mason University were banned from campus and subjected to a police raid on their home.
 According to the local authorities, the police found weapons belonging to their family members, Hamas and Hezbollah flags, and "patches that call for death to Jews and America".
-More than 90 advocacy organizations signed a letter in protest of the campus bans and police search, and the Council on American-Islamic Relations said it was an attempt to suppress pro-Palestinian speech.
+More than 90 advocacy organizations signed a letter in protest of the campus bans and police search, and the Council on American–Islamic Relations said it was an attempt to suppress pro-Palestinian speech.
 The students' lawyer said that the patches were incorrectly translated and that the students had been racially profiled.
 As of December 2024, no charges had been filed.